HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf229.md

 The HCLSoftware U offers technical education for the HCL Software portfolio of products, organized by practitioner role.
 See the [HCL Digital Experience](https://hclsoftwareu.hcltechsw.com/hcl-dx){target="_blank"} section of HCLSoftware U and the [What’s New for Digital Experience](https://hclsoftwareu.hcltechsw.com/courses?search=eyJjYXQiOiI1NSIsInRpdGxlIjoiIiwiZmlsdGVyIjoiIn0=){target="_blank"} section for more information.

-## New Access Layer Updates in DX Deployments

-Significant updates have been implemented within the **access layers** of HCL Digital Experience (DX) deployments.
-A key change involves the transition from **Ambassador to HAProxy**.
-This strategic replacement provides a more robust and efficient foundation, making it considerably easier for administrators to deploy and manage a **custom Access Layer**.
-Such a custom layer can now readily handle advanced network demands, including intricate **traffic routing**, secure **proxying**, and a wide array of similar specialized use cases that require fine-grained control over inbound and outbound connections to your DX instance.
-For more information,  see [Configure Access Layer for DX deployment](../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional-configure-access-layer.md) for more information.

-###  The Access Layer can be configured for HCL DX and Volt MX Foundry

-Configuring the Access Layer for HCL Digital Experience (DX) and HCL Volt MX Foundry is essential to achieve seamless and secure integration between these two platforms and to fully leverage their combined capabilities.
-See [Configuring the Access Layer for HCL DX and Volt MX Foundry](..//../extend_dx/integration/mx/configuration/configure_access_layer.md)for more information.
-Considerations  when integrating HCL Volt MX Foundry with HCL Digital Experience (DX)

-### Enabling SSO between HCL DX and HCL Volt MX Foundry

-This topic provides a comprehensive guide on implementing Single Sign-On (SSO) for HCL Digital Experience (DX) and HCL Volt MX Foundry.
-Refer to [Enabling SSO between HCL DX and HCL Volt MX Foundry](..//../extend_dx/integration/mx/configuration/enable_sso.md) for details.

-### Considerations and limitations

-For things to consider when integrating HCL Volt MX Foundry with HCL Digital Experience (DX), refer to [Considerations and limitations](../../extend_dx/integration/mx/considerations.md/extend_dx/integration/mx/considerations.md).

-### Using HCL DX APIs in HCL Volt MX Foundry

-Details on How to Integrate HCL DX APIs into HCL Volt MX Foundry using the Latest HCL DX, see [Using HCL DX APIs in HCL Volt MX Foundry](../../extend_dx/integration/mx/example/integrate_dx_api_mx.md) for details.

-### Integrating Volt MX data and applications into HCL DX

-Discussions  how to display Volt MX Foundry data on HCL DX pages using Digital Data Connector (DDC) and embed a Volt MX web application directly into an HCL DX page using the Web Application Bridge (WAB), See [Integrating Volt MX data and applications into HCL DX](../../extend_dx/integration/mx/example/integrate_mx_data_to_dx.md)

-###  Deploying HCL Volt MX portlets into HCL DX

-For details on how to generate a Volt MX portlet using Iris, deploy it into HCL Digital Experience (DX), and verify that the portlet renders correctly on a DX page.
-Go to [Deploying HCL Volt MX portlets into HCL DX](../../extend_dx/integration/mx/example/integrate_mx_portlet_to_dx.md)

-## integration of HCL Leap with the existing Digital Experience (DX) environment.

-Integrate HCL Leap with HCL Digital Experience to improve agility, user experience, and automate processes within a unified digital platform.